5 MOST COMMON MYTHS ABOUT

 While it’s true that some home remodeling projects add value, depending on the market, sometimes you won’t get a 100% return on the total amount of your investment when selling your home

 This is especially true for investments in a home’s basic structure or maintenance—such as a new roof.
-In a cost to value report from Remodeling Magazine that compares the average cost of remodeling projects with the value these projects retain at resale in the metro Boston area, a bathroom addition will only recoup about 57% of the total cost.
-Some renovations, such as a new deck or siding, can yield a larger return, but at most about 88% of the cost.
+In a cost to value report from Remodeling Magazine that compares the average cost of remodeling projects with the value these projects retain at resale in the New England area, a bathroom addition will only recoup about 50% of the total cost.
+Some renovations, such as new siding, can yield a larger return, but at most about 70% of the cost.

 Myth #4: Base the Home Price on What Similar Homes Are Listed For